How much will it cost to see Dr Moncrieff for the first time?

 Note that all cosmetic surgery operations must be paid in full 2 weeks prior to the scheduled procedure.
 If payment is not received by the due date, the operation will be cancelled.

-Do you offer finance for procedures?
+Do you offer payment plans for plastic surgery?

 Will my private health insurance cover the costs of surgery?